vmware/pyvmomi/docs/vim/vsan/host/NodeState.rst

    The node is enabled for the VSAN service and is serving as the master.

 exitingMaintenanceMode
-   The node is exiting maintenance mode; this state is considered transitory.See `ExitMaintenanceMode_Task`_
+   The node is exiting maintenance mode; this state is considered transitory.See `ExitMaintenanceMode_Task <vim/HostSystem.rst#exitMaintenanceMode>`_

 error
    The node is enabled for the VSAN service but has some configuration error which prevents participation.